 Types of Fits In Engineering

-There are so many types of fits are implemented.
-But they all are categorised into the three categories.
+There are so many types of fits that are implemented.
+But they all are categorized into three categories.
 The following are the 3 different types of Fits in Engineering

 - Clearance Fit